octobercms/docs/backend-relations.md

 Option | Type | Description
 ------------- | ------------- | -------------
-**title** | Both | a popup title, can refer to a [localization string](../plugin/localization). <br/> Alternatively, you can customise the title for each mode individually by setting this to a keyed array, with the key being the mode and the value as the title used when displaying that mode.
+**title** | Both | a popup title, can refer to a [localization string](../plugin/localization). <br/> Additionally, you can customize the title for each mode individually by setting this to an associative array, with the key being the mode and the value being the title used when displaying that mode.
 Eg: `form: acme.blog::lang.subcategory.FormTitle`.
 **context** | Form | context of the form being displayed.
 Can be a string or an array with keys: create, update.

 <a name="relationship-types"></a>